k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_K8s/04_k8s_req.md

 * GCP: using service account.
 The GCP service account name and project ID shall be set in the k2-agent configuration.

-### Monitoring

-The K2cloud fully-managed solution includes a monitoring mechanism for collecting and showing the Fabric's metrics and logs.

-Assuming that you have your standards and regulations about monitoring, monitoring is out of the self-host guidelines' scope.
-Contact the K2view team when required for further explanations.
-Read [here](https://support.k2view.com/Academy/articles/21_Fabric_troubleshooting/03_monitoring.html) and [here](https://support.k2view.com/Academy/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.html) for more information on Fabric (non-cloud) monitoring setup examples.